devanbenz/static-site-gen/themes/boring/content/blog/global_hashtable.md

 The model of execution used as a baseline throughout this paper is the [morsel driven](https://db.in.tum.de/~leis/papers/morsels.pdf) execution model.

-## Paritioning!
+## Partitioning!

-Normally when you think about partitioning in database systems, the discussion is likely related to distributed data systems like MongoDB atlas where data can be partitioned across [network/OS boundaries](https://www.mongodb.com/docs/manual/sharding/) living on seperate machines.
+Normally when you think about partitioning in database systems, the discussion is likely related to distributed data systems like MongoDB atlas where data can be partitioned across [network/OS boundaries](https://www.mongodb.com/docs/manual/sharding/) living on separate machines.
 Partitioning across machine boundaries is often known as *horizontal scaling* instead of *vertical scaling* where you throw more resources on to a single machine, you throw more machines in to the mix.
 This style of data partitioning can help each machine handles a subset of the overall workload, potentially providing better efficiency than a single machine.
 The caveat is that it often requires a more complex architecture.